-Being a perfectionist can also be a stressful burden.
-Having to keep up standards is stressful enough.
-Being the best at some things is better than being the best at everything.
+Having to chase perfection can be a stressful burden.
+Having to keep up standards is stressful enough and being the best at something, is better than being the best at everything.